We are a small team with big ambitions: to represent our members’ interests with government, regulators and the media.

 Claire is founding partner and CEO of Hybridan LLP, an AIM broker and adviser, dedicated to fundraising, share price support and providing market-driven corporate finance advice.

-Claire was previously at Nomura in the UK Small Cap Life Sciences and Technology Sales and Trading team, where she sold equities to UK and Continental European investors.
-Prior to joining Nomura, Claire was an equity analyst at Lazard, with a significant involvement in IPOs and capital market transactions.
+Claire was previously at Nomura Group in the UK Small Cap Life Sciences and Technology Sales and Trading team.
+Prior to joining Nomura, Claire was an equity analyst at Lazard & Co, with a significant involvement in IPOs and capital market transactions.
 Claire started her career as an analyst and consultant at Datamonitor.
 Claire has a Double Honours Degree from Manchester University, where she also undertook some postgraduate studies.
-Claire is a mentor at Manchester University.

 Steven was a founding member of D. E. Shaw Securities International, which later became the core of KBC Financial Products.
 At KBC he managed the Japanese and Asian Equity, Convertible and Derivatives operations in Tokyo.

-Steven has been a judge for the Non Executive Director Awards for over 10 years.
-Steven has an accountancy degree.
+Steven has been a judge for the Non Executive Director Awards for over 15 years.
+Steven has an accountancy degree and holds a certificate in corporate governance from INSEAD.

 Adam is Portfolio Manager at Lombard Odier Asset Management (Europe) Limited and has been a Fund Manager for nearly 2 decades, 15 years of which has been dedicated to investing in UK listed smaller companies.